dalu93/Defaults/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Defaults 1.0.0+.
+> CocoaPods 1.1.0+ is required to build Defaults.swift 1.0.0+.

-To integrate Defaults into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Defaults.swift into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'